Nubi-Prey/Astolfo-bot/README.md

 ## 🚀 Comandos Implementados (Beta 0.1)

-* `/ping`: Responde "Pong!" e mostra a latência da gateway do bot.
+* `/ping`: Responde "Pong!" e mostra a latência do gateway do bot.
 ---